foxe6/exhentai-mirror-freemium/README.md

 # how-to-use
 - visit any original page
 - replace `exhentai.org` to `ex.hentaihub.cf`
-- demo: visit `ex.hentai.xxx.kozow.com`
-  - this is for demonstration only, limitations are expected
+  - demonstration only, limitations are expected
-  - may not update frequently
+  - demo upstream may not update frequently

 # premium-access
 - better response time, fewer limitations